bbvch/Coronan/README.md

 If you have [direnv](https://direnv.net/) and [nix](https://nixos.org/) installed everything should be setup to start upon entering the project folder. gcc (gcc10) is set as default C and C++ compiler.
 If you prefare clang (clang_11) change it in [.envrc](.envrc)

 When using nix.
 The most resent cmake is available and therefore configure and build [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) can be used.
-Do build for clang you can simply call:
+To build for clang you can simply call:

 ```bash
 #> cmake -S . --preset=linux-ninja-clang